YuboZhang/YuboZhang.github.io/source/_posts/sbt-encoding-issue.md

 ---
-title: sbt encoding issue: Chinese words are not printed as expected
+title: [sbt encoding issue] Chinese words are not printed as expected
 date: 2022-05-02 21:33:26
 updated: 2022-05-02 21:33:26
 categories: